mazedesign/cordova-plugin-localization-strings/README.md

+#for internal use only
+changed folder structure to match project, original documentation below

 # Cordova Localization String Plugin

 This plugin helps you to manage string files that you need natively, namely on Localizable.strings and InfoPlist.strings on iOS, and strings.xml on Android.